 When you go to your dentist and ask him or her to whiten your teeth, there is not one definitive system in the field of cosmetic dentistry, or one particular chart that determines tooth color.
 Your cosmetic dentist will, however, refer to a shade guide.
 Commonly, shade guides represent four basic shade ranges:

 - B = reddish yellow

 - D = reddish gray

 Within each shade range, there are commonly several levels of variation.
 What your cosmetic dentist will likely do is match each of your teeth to a shade on the shade guide.
-Next, when deciding on what shade will provide the most improvement yet not make your teeth unnatural looking, they will consider:
+Next, when deciding on what shade will provide the most improvement yet not make your teeth unnatural looking.
+Teeth whitening varies depending on:

 - Your age

 You and your dentist will then discuss whether or not you are interested in take-home bleaching or in-office bleaching.
 Each has its pros and cons.
 For instance, take home teeth whitening varies in the time rquired to achieve success.
 It may require 30 to 365 days for optimal results.
 Dr. Fondriest does not perform, nor does he recommend in-office bleaching.

 Aside from providing dependable general and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, knowledgeable staff, and we proudly serve patients from Chicago and all surrounding communities.
 To schedule a consultation, call our office today at (847) 234-0517.